-The latest edition of the NFL Power Rankings is up, as I and my seven new colleagues ranked the best defensive players in the league.
+Latest edition of the NFL Power Rankings is up, as I and my seven new colleagues rated the best defensive players in the league.
 You'll see if you click that link that DeMarcus Ware is the only NFC East player on the list, ranking No. 2 behind unanimous No. 1 Troy Polamalu.
 No other player from the division received even one top-10 vote from the panel.

 1. DeMarcus Ware, Cowboys